Explore Wild New York

 Fishery Management

-Management Category: Inland Trout Stream, Stocked: From Bay State Road upstream to Red House Lake dam, a distance of 1.7 miles; and from Red House Lake upstream to 1.5 miles upstream of France Brook Road, a distance of 7 miles.
+Management Category: Inland Trout Stream, Stocked: From Bay State Road upstream to Red House Lake dam, a distance of 1.7 miles; and Stocked: From Red House Lake upstream to 1.5 miles upstream of France Brook Road, a distance of 7 miles.

 Fish Species: